Cortina d'Ampezzo: Demographics

 Cortina's population grew steadily from the time when it was annexed to the Italian State until the 1960s.
-Thereafter, it underwent a sharp decline (down by 2,099 inhabitants over a 30-year period), with signs of recovery only in the very last few years.
-Nevertheless, with 6,112 inhabitants, Cortina d'Ampezzo is the seventh most populous place in the province following Belluno (36,509), Feltre (20,688), Sedico (9,734), Ponte nelle Alpi (8,521), Santa Giustina (6,795) and Mel (6,272).
-In 2008, there were 44 births (7.1 ‰) and 67 deaths (10.9%), resulting in an overall reduction of 23 inhabitants (−3.8 ‰).
+Thereafter, it underwent a sharp decline, down by 2,099 inhabitants over a 30-year period, with signs of recovery only in the very last few years.
+With 6,112 inhabitants, Cortina d'Ampezzo is the seventh most populous place in the province, following Belluno (36,509), Feltre (20,688), Sedico (9,734), Ponte nelle Alpi (8,521), Santa Giustina (6,795) and Mel (6,272).
+In 2008, there were 44 births (7.1 ‰) and 67 deaths (10.9‰), resulting in an overall reduction of 23 inhabitants (−3.8 ‰).
 The town's 2,808 families consisted on average of 2.2 persons.

 The presence of foreign residents in Cortina d'Ampezzo is a fairly recent phenomenon, accounting for only a small number of inhabitants in what in any case is a fairly small town.
-There are 298 resident foreigners in the town, representing 4.9% of the total population.
+As of 1 January 2025, there were 279 foreigners residing in the town, representing 5.1% of the resident population.
 This compares with 7.0% in the town Belluno, 6.4% in the entire province of Belluno, and 10.2% in the Veneto region.

 Language and dialects

-In addition to Italian, the majority of the population speak fluent Ampezzano, a local variant of Ladin, now recognized as a language rather than a dialect.
-Ladin is a Rhaeto-Romance language and closely resembles Romansh, which is spoken in Switzerland.
+In addition to Italian, the majority of the population speak fluent Ampezzano, a local variant of the Ladin language.
+Ladin is a Rhaeto-Romance language closely related to Romansh, which is spoken in Switzerland.
 The preservation of the local language, as a living medium used by younger generations, is seen as a symbol of pride and attachment to local heritage.

 Ladin and Tyrolean culture continues to survive despite the increasing pressure faced in recent years.
 Its importance is even beginning to be recognized by the local authorities who in December 2007 decided to use Ladin on signs for the names of streets and villages in compliance with regulations for the protection of linguistic minorities in force since 1999.